Officine Stampaggi Industriali

-OSI, acronym for Officine Stampaggi Industriali (literally "Industrial Stampings Workshops") was a coachbuilding company founded in 1960 in Turin by former Ghia president Luigi Segre (1919–63) and Arrigo Olivetti (1889–1977) from the Fergat company, a manufacturer of automotive components.
-OSI was intended to be an independent design branch of Ghia's, focussing on niche efforts.
+Officine Stampaggi Industriali or OSI, (literally "Industrial Stampings Workshops") was a coachbuilding company founded in 1960 in Turin by former Ghia president Luigi Segre and Arrigo Olivetti (1889–1977) from the Fergat company, a manufacturer of automotive components.

+The objective was for OSI to be an independent design branch of Ghia, focusing on niche efforts.
+It produced custom-built cars based on Alfa Romeo, Fiat, and Ford models.
+In 1968, automobile design work was folded into Fiat, with some stamping operations later winding down.